e-fx/e-fx.github.io/_posts/2023-04-20-The US dollar is on a weekly upward trend.md

 Today, the Japanese yen is the only currency that is not rising against the US dollar.

-This is due to the possibility that the Japanese yen has recently become attractive as a safe haven asset amid concerns about the US economy, and the Japanese consumer price index has recovered from -0.6% to 0.4% compared to the previous month, which may have supported the yen.
+This is due to the possibility that the Japanese yen has recently become attractive as a safe haven asset amid concerns about the US economy, and the Japanese consumer price index has recovered from minus 0.6% to 0.4% compared to the previous month, which may have supported the yen.

 This data raises doubts about whether Japan's inflation will continue to slow, and expectations for early policy normalization by the Bank of Japan have increased.